espocrm/documentation/extensions/voip-integration/voip-access.md

-# Add access control in EspoCRM:
+# Add access control in EspoCRM

 By default regular users don’t have access to Message entity.
 Administrator needs to grant access to this entity: